Jonah 1- Go Preach!

 The idea that the whale is not a fish is fairly modern and part of man’s classification of animals, not necessarily God’s.
 God appears to classify animals more by their habitat than their physical characteristics.
 Thus, any creature in the sea would be a fish.
 Any very large creature would be a sea monster.

 This particular animal could have been a whale as we know it.
 There is a story of an 18th century whaler falling overboard and disappearing.
 The next day his shipmates caught a whale and cut it open to find the man inside, still alive; totally insane, but still alive.
-And since whales are air breathing animals, a whale would have the oxygen Jonah needed to stay alive.

 Or he could have actually died and God brought him back to life later.

-This great fish could also have been a basking shark, whale shark, or some creature that is now extinct (short neck plesiosaur?).
+This "great fish" could also have been a basking shark, whale shark, or some creature that is now extinct (short neck plesiosaur?).
 It doesn’t really matter.
 What does matter is that God gave this particular animal the special job of catching and preserving Jonah.